 Supply has not been able to keep up with demand, and my previous prediction of low inventory in 2021 has come to fruition.
 Homes priced below the $200,000 – $250,000 USD price point are being gobbled up, and there are now significantly fewer homes in this price range than at the beginning of the year.

-There has also been a good amount of sales above the $300,000 USD price point in San Juan del Sur and the developments of Tola; equally, there are fewer homes available in this price range.
+There has also been a good amount of sales above the $300,000 USD price point in San Juan del Sur and the developments of Tola; equally, fewer homes are available in this price range.

 Commercial Flights Available

-We now have commercial flights to and from Nicaragua via Avianca which has increased the number of visitors/tourists and has allowed buyers to come to see properties first hand.
+We now have commercial flights to and from Nicaragua via Avianca, which has increased the number of visitors/tourists and allowed buyers to see properties firsthand.

 No Lifestyle Restrictions

-We are not back to normal levels, but the short-term rental market has been propped up by heavy national demand, and the long-term rental market has benefited as well from the increase in visitors who are here for extended stays: working remotely, a full-time move, or renting while they search for the right property.
+We are not back to normal levels, but the short-term rental market has been propped up by heavy national demand, and the long-term rental market has benefited as well from the increase in visitors who are here for extended stays: working remotely, a full-time move, or renting.
+At the same time, they search for the right property.

 Increased Travel = More Sales

-Travel restrictions have been one of the biggest hurdles for buyers who are looking to come here but can’t.
-Inventory will continue to decrease as we see more flights open up with the global vaccine campaign, which will drive more North Americans and Europeans to Nicaragua, allowing them to see the properties they’ve been viewing online in-person after almost a year of waiting, well, at least the ones that are still available.
+Travel restrictions have been one of the biggest hurdles for buyers looking to come here but can’t.
+Inventory will continue to decrease as we see more flights open up with the global vaccine campaign, which will drive more North Americans and Europeans to Nicaragua, allowing them to see the properties they’ve been viewing online in person after almost a year of waiting well, at least the ones that are still available.